 Those familiar with O’Scannlain’s work credit her objectivity and problem-solving skills in overseeing high stakes corporate transactions.
 Still, O’Scannlain’s 12 years at powerhouse firm Kirkland & Ellis haven’t put her on the radar of some former DOL attorneys from the past few administrations and other nationally recognized workplace law experts who were contacted by Bloomberg Law.
-That’s partially because her recent focus on mergers and acquisitions takes place behind the scenes, without the name recognition that attorneys amass from constant litigation.
+That’s partially because her recent focus on high-stakes mergers and acquisitions takes place behind the scenes, without the name recognition that attorneys amass from constant litigation.

 Previous Republican-appointed solicitors have commonly hailed from the management bar or government service.
 More often than not, they’re in the earlier stage of their legal careers, meaning O’Scannlain brings more tenure as a law practitioner than many of her precursors.

 M&A Work Good Background, Scalia Says

 Eugene Scalia, the first Senate-confirmed solicitor at DOL under President George W. Bush, said O’Scannlain’s concentration in M&A is well-suited for the vast requirements of the job with which she’s been entrusted.